 Men are not doing well today when it comes to relationships and intimacy!

 Jourard writes: "Men are difficult to love.
 If a man is reluctant to make himself known to another person, even to his spouse, because it is not 'manly' to be psychologically naked.
 Then it follows that men will be difficult to love".
-And the man, blocked by pride, dare not disclose his despair or need.
+And so, the man, blocked by pride, dares not disclose his despair or need.
 The fear of intimacy has held men in terrible isolation and loneliness.

-Men often struggle to share their emotions, their psychological problems and what’s going on for them deep down.
+Men often struggle to share their emotions, their psychological problems and what’s going on with them deep down.
 They keep their true feelings buried and secret, adding to their feelings of shame, isolation and fear.

-Thinking about relationship breakdowns, men are 3 times more likely to commit suicide after a divorce than a women.
+Thinking about relationship breakdowns, men are 3 times more likely to commit suicide after a divorce than women.

 90% of convicted acts of violence are carried out by men.

 In school, 90% of children with behavioural problems are boys.

 Men make up 95% of inmates in jails.

 Men live on average 6 years less than women.

 Men routinely fail at relationships (70% of divorces are initiated by women).